top of page

 Tendai

-In 2004, through a letter of introduction, he is introduced by his master to Ven.
-Ichishima Shoshin, the 36th Master Abbot of Senzoji Tenryuzan temple and kangaku (advisor) of the Tendai-shu order (Mahayana-Vajrayana school), becoming his personal disciple.
+In 2004, through a letter of introduction, he was introduced by his master to Ven.
+Ichishima Shoshin, the 36th Master Abbot of Senzoji Tenryuzan temple and kangaku (advisor) of the Tendai-shu order (Mahayana-Vajrayana school), and became his personal disciple.
 Two years later, it is from Ven.
-Shoshin himself that he receives ordination as a monk with the name Fushin.
+Shoshin himself that he received ordination as a monk with the name Fushin.

 Ven.
 Seiun travels frequently to Japan to continue drawing from the teachings of Ven.
 Shoshin, with whom he maintains a close discipleship relationship.